KevinVan720/animated_styled_widget/README.md

 Above are six different styled buttons that works great with/without a cursor.

-StyledCheckbox is very similar to StyledButton except for that the pressStyle parameter is replaced by selectedStyle, as checkbox (and other toggleable components) cares about whether itself is selected (not pressed).
+StyledCheckbox is very similar to StyledButton except for that the pressedStyle parameter is replaced by selectedStyle, as checkbox (and other toggleable components) cares about whether itself is selected (not pressed).

 ![style_checkbox](https://i.imgur.com/WaIrGH3.gif)

-And then there the StyledRadio:
+And then there's the StyledRadio:

 ![style_radio](https://i.imgur.com/widITKe.gif)